transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Enrolling by using the SDK
 {: #ibp-console-app-enroll}

 Once the network operator provides the enroll ID and secret of the application identity and the network connection profile, an application developer can use the Fabric SDKs or the Fabric CA client to generate client-side certificates.
-You can use the following steps to enroll an application identity using the [Fabric SDK for Node.js](https://hyperledger.github.io/fabric-sdk-node/release-2.2/index.html){: external}.
+You can use the following steps to enroll an application identity by using the [Fabric SDK for Node.js](https://hyperledger.github.io/fabric-sdk-node/release-2.2/index.html){: external}.

-1. Save the connection profile to your local machine and rename it `connection.json`.
+1. Save the connection profile to your local system and rename it `connection.json`.
 2. Save the following code block as `enrollUser.js` in the same directory as your connection profile:

     ```javascript